Chart Color Schemes

 Population growth drivers in Lyons are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Anticipating future population dynamics, a population increase just below the median of Australian statistical areas is expected, with Lyons (ACT) (SA2) expected to increase by 271 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.4% in total over the 17 years.
+Anticipating future population dynamics, a population increase just below the median of Australian statistical areas is expected, with the suburb of Lyons expected to increase by 271 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.4% in total over the 17 years.

 Frequently Asked Questions - Population